rapid7/insightconnect-plugins/plugins/okta/help.md

 # Version History

+* 4.2.8 - Connection: Set appropriate error code when domain is invalid
 * 4.2.7 - Updated to include latest SDK v5.4.9 | Task `Monitor Logs` updated to increase max lookback cutoff to 7 days
 * 4.2.6 - Connection: Update to ensure subdomain is entered correctly.
 Plugin will now raise an error if this value is not present
 * 4.2.5 - Monitor Logs task: Update handing of custom_config parameter